 Innovation Map outlines the Top 10 Energy Industry Trends & 20 Promising Startups

-Tree Map: The Impact Of Energy Industry Trends
+Tree Map reveals the Impact of the Top 10 Energy Industry Trends

 The Tree Map below illustrates the top 10 energy industry trends that will impact companies in 2021.
 Renewable energy infrastructure development, power generation, storage, and efficiency drives innovations in the sector with numerous emerging companies developing low-cost renewable energy technology.
 This, in combination with artificial intelligence (AI), the internet of energy, and blockchain account for nearly three-fourths of the energy industry trends.
 Advancements in electric vehicles (EVs) and charging solutions focus on enabling the transition to zero-emissions transportation by solving for infrastructure-related challenges.

 Top 10 Energy Industry Trends in 2022

 Using renewable energy helps preserve the environment as it produces minimal to zero harmful emissions.
 The basic principle of using renewables is to extract it from a constant source in the environment, like the sun, the wind, or through geothermal sources.
 The next important factor is to convert the source into productive electricity or fuels.
 The range of technologies that cater to the different aspects of generating power or heat from renewables forms one of the biggest energy industry trends.
 This includes reducing costs for the manufacturing of renewables infrastructure and generating power with higher rates of efficiency.